 It is such a gift to be able to find home wherever I wander and settle, but this complicates my understanding of ‘home’ and, perhaps, creates distance as I start to define ‘home’ in different ways.
 I’ve mentioned before how much I miss ‘home’ but the reality is (as Chelsea said) that that ‘home’ feeling I miss is wrapped up in memories and doesn’t necessarily exist in the way I long for it.
 However, loving two (or three or four or countless, to be honest) homes at once can not only be complicated but exhausting.

 Is there any way to separate the feeling of ‘home’ from homes past without disregarding all the goodness, growth, and love that home gave to you?
 Then again, is there any benefit to having only one ‘home’?
 I must admit that this topic leaves me with more questions than answers but I’d love to open it up to your thoughts as well and I’ll be sure to dive more into why it’s become a bit of an overwhelming topic with my impending visit ‘home’ soon.

 P.S.
-I found it especially complicated to label Spain and the USA when answering questions about ‘home’ in these recent interviews with Abby of the Wanderlusters Mind and Therese of Laflechelingo, as I don’t know if I have the same definition of ‘home’ as the person I was talking to.
+I found it especially complicated to label Spain and the USA when answering questions about ‘home’ in a recent interview with Abby of the Wanderlusters Mind, as I don’t know if I have the same definition of ‘home’ as the person I was talking to.
 Feel free to listen and let me know if you what you think!